soons1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given list index is invalid.
+The specific contact given by the user is invalid.
     * 3a1.
 Elder Scrolls shows an error message.
       Use case resumes at step 2.